nihaljn/3D-Pose-Estimation/docs/index.md

 3D computer vision has recently seen increasing popularity due to the rise of self-driving cars, AR/VR applications etc. This makes 3D computer vision problems like 3D human pose estimation very crucial.
 However, obtaining 3D annotations for human poses is expensive and cumbersome.
 Towards resolving this problem, in this project, we have explored estimating 3D poses without using any labels.
 From our proposed approach that involves rotation and projection of 3D human poses, we have shown we can achieve competitive performance when compared to methods that use 3D supervision.
 Further, since we do not require labels, we can train our model on test examples of interest and achieve enhanced performance on them.

 We note here that we have proposed a model that is single-frame and single-view (without test time adaptation) and single-frame and multi-view (with test time adaptation).
 Contemporary state-of-the-art methods such as [5] use multi-frame models that leverage sequence information.
+While we performed initial experiments using a sequence model, we expect it to perform better than the other methods.
 Further, our method requires access to camera information which can be cumbersome to obtain and is often called upon as a critique of such methods.
 Towards mitigating these issues, we can explore the following future directions:

-(1) Obtaining enhanced performance using multi-frame models.
-We can leverage the recent success of transformer models that process sequence data using self-attention.
+(1) Obtaining enhanced performance using multi-frame models: we can leverage the recent success of transformer models that process sequence data using self-attention by resolving the issues with our attempts identified above.

-(2) We can treat the camera properties and learnable parameters and have the model estimate these while training.
+(2) We can treat the camera properties as learnable parameters and have the model estimate these while training.

 ## References